-Last week LaSalle College Vancouver kicked off Vancouver Fashion week where our students presented SHE.
-For the 19th season, LCV designers are presented with a different theme to create one cohesive show.
+LaSalle College Vancouver kicked off Vancouver Fashion Week where our students presented SHE.
+For the 19th season, LCV student designers came together with a unique theme to create one cohesive show.
 The young designers were tasked with researching an influential woman in history to gain their inspiration to create five unique looks.

 In this Spring/Summer 2019 show the audience experienced thought-provoking collections based on Florence Nightingale, Violet Trefusis, Jean Harlow and Grace Jones from our students Si-Man Cheung, Nasrine Damroudi, Yating Chung and Zhengyu “Jo” Zhou